-The launch of the James Web telescope in 2019 will allow more studies into star systems such as TRAPPIST-1.
+The launch of the James Webb Telescope in 2019 will allow more studies into star systems such as TRAPPIST-1.
 It is a project undertaken by three premier space agencies: NASA, the CSA and the ESA.
 This will give us vital knowledge about the composition of these mysterious planets that are believed to contain life, and possibly intelligent (alien) life as well.
 The Spitzer telescope initially discovered the Trappist 1 system while in a heliocentric orbit.
 The initial discovery of three planets in the Trappist 1 system in 2016 may very well go into the history books if these planets indeed have alien or any sort of life.
-Also of note is the fact that The James Web telescope will view Mars during the year 2020 and is expected to find out many interesting facts about the planet that we are not yet aware of.
-It will also be able to capture the entirety of Mars at once, unlike orbiters that take a while to get a full schematic of the planet.
-Thus, the James Web telescope is a profound step forward in terms of the technological capacities of space agencies such as NASA to observe planets.
+Also of note is the fact that The James Webb Telescope will view Mars during the year 2020 and is expected to find out many interesting facts about the planet that we are not yet aware of.
+It will also be able to capture the entirety of Mars at once, unlike orbiters that take a while to obtain a full schematic of the planet.
+Thus, the James Webb Telescope is a profound step forward in terms of the technological capacities of space agencies such as NASA to observe planets.

 Scientists will also be able to measure how much water has disappeared from the face of Mars over time by comparing normal water and heavy water ratios.
 Scientists believe that some water might exist on Mars in the form of underground aquifers.
 The idea is that these aquifers could potentially at the very least host primitive life.
 Furthermore, this telescope will also help us humans understand the early formation of the universe as the goal is to understand how the first objects that formed after the commencement of the big bang in the beginning of the history of the universe came to be.